vishalcloudyuga/dcos-docs/1.7/administration/installing/custom/configuration-parameters.md

     *   **exhibitor_zk_hosts**
         This parameter specifies a comma-separated list (`<ZK_IP>:<ZK_PORT>, <ZK_IP>:<ZK_PORT>, <ZK_IP:ZK_PORT>`) of one or more ZooKeeper node IP and port addresses to use for configuring the internal Exhibitor instances.
 Exhibitor uses this ZooKeeper cluster to orchestrate it's configuration.
 Multiple ZooKeeper instances are recommended for failover in production environments.
     *   **exhibitor_zk_path**
-        This parameter specifies the filepath that Exhibitor uses to store data, including the `zoo.cfg` file.
+        This parameter specifies the filepath that Exhibitor uses to store data.
 *   `exhibitor_storage_backend: aws_s3`
     This option specifies an Amazon Simple Storage Service (S3) bucket for shared storage.
 If you specify `aws_s3`, you must also specify these parameters:
     *  **aws_access_key_id**